 Elizabeth was born and raised in Puerto Rico, along with two older sisters.
-Raised in the Catholic Church, her mother taught catechism for over 15 years and her aunt still prepares young adults for Confirmation in Puerto Rico.
+Raised in the Catholic Church, her mother taught catechism for over 15 years and her aunt prepared young adults for Confirmation.
 She earned a Bachelor of Science in Biology with a Psychology minor from the University of Miami in 1997.
 In 2008 she moved to Colorado, where she was a catechist at her local church, a Girl Scout Troop Leader, and worked as Admin Assistant at the local fire station.
-She recently moved to Maryland in September 2015.
-She has been married to Eduardo for 7 years; they have one daughter, Andrea.
-Elizabeth enjoys singing, skiing, exercising, Girl Scouts, hiking and spending time with her family and pets (2 cats and a dog).
+Elizabeth lives in Elkridge with her husband Eduardo and daughter, Andrea.
+She enjoys volunteering, singing, skiing, Taekwondo, Girl Scouts, hiking, traveling and spending time with her family and pets (2 dogs and a cat).

 Chet Pelkowski, Sacristan